K-Carrington/Half_way_locations_recommender/README.md

 5. As a user I want to receive up to 2 recommendations on possible meeting places with other user(s) that are approximately half way between our locations so that we don’t have to think about it too much.

-OVER AND ABOVE thenMVP (extra backlog to to later, or if time exists during project week)
+OVER AND ABOVE the MVP (extra backlog to to later, or if time exists during project week)
 1. As a user I want to be able to find more than 2 locations so that I have more choices.

 2. As a user I want to be able to select from the recommendations based on various criteria so that we find the ideal meeting spot.